1765 Engel Map of North America (speculative)

 Description

 This is an extremely scarce, influential, and often misunderstood map of North America published in 1765 by Samuel Engel.
-Engel composed this map to address and reconcile conflicting speculations regarding the American west and North Pacific - specifically the Buache-Delisle / Müller-Bering controversy.
+Engel composed this map to address and reconcile conflicting speculations regarding the American West and North Pacific - specifically the Buache-Delisle / Müller-Bering controversy.
 He compiled it from primary-source material, ranging from Lahonton's fictional expedition to the factual account of the American Indian voyager Moncacht-Apé.
-The latter led to Engel's mapping of Columbia River - the first such map to do so based upon actual observation.
-Although obscure today, Engel's work was well received when published and thus provided source material for some of the most significant maps of the latter 18th century.
+The latter led to Engel's mapping of the Columbia River - the first such map to do so based on actual observation.
+Although obscure today, Engel's work was well received when published.
+Thus, it provided source material for some of the most significant maps of the latter 18th century.

 Addressing the Buache-Delisle, Müller-Bering Controversy